Snyssfx/goerr-nvim/README.md

 <img src="./pictures/after.png" width="500" height="600" alt="after">

+## Installation
+1. Install it with your favorite plugin manager
+2. Make sure you set `syntax on` and `set foldmethod=syntax`, since this plugin closes folds based on syntax.
+    - If you think of the better way of creating and closing folds, make me know in an issue or PR :)
+3. The plugin uses `softtabstop` setting under the cover.
+If the indentation level isn't right, you can adjust the setting accordingly or contribute to the plugin development :)

 ## Features
 - Auto close `if err != nil` blocks of code, show inner lines;
 - Remove distracted dots via `'fillchars'`;